15 Ways to Keep Your Brain Sharp and Active

 14. Consume foods that strengthen the brain, focus ability, and memory

-You can learn which food items these are by researching the topic.
-Here are a few examples: eggs, walnuts, hazelnuts, fish, lemon - lemonade, blueberries, dairy products, broccoli, red cabbage.
+You can research to learn which food items are these.
+Here are a few examples: eggs, walnuts, hazelnuts, fish, lemon – lemonade, blueberries, dairy products, broccoli, red cabbage.

 Don't work for hours without a break; take small breaks in between.
-During this time, depending on your conditions, take a short nap, engage in something different, go for a walk, or pursue a hobby.
-Don't push your tired mind; allow it to rest a little.
-If you do this, you will feel better and your brain will serve you better.
+During this time, depending on your circumstances, take a short nap, engage in something different, go for a walk, or pursue a hobby.
+Don't push your tired mind; allow it to rest a bit.
+If you do this, you will feel better, and your brain will serve you better.

 Psychology and Mental Health Other Content in the Category